OCamlPro/liquidity/docs/sphinx/src/reference/liquidity.rst

     val%entry entry1 : TYPE
     val%entry entry2 : TYPE
     val%entry default : TYPE
+    val%view view1 : TYPE -> TYPE
+    val%view view2 : TYPE -> TYPE
     ...
   end

+A contract signature can contain:

+- type declarations,
-A contract signature can contain type declarations, and declarations for the entry point signatures with the special keyword ``val%entry`` in which only the type parameter must be specified.
+- declarations for the entry point signatures with the special keyword ``val%entry`` in which only the type parameter must be specified,
+- declarations for the view signatures with the special keyword ``val%view`` whose type must be an arrow type of the parameter to the result type.

 Predefined Contract Signatures